 The Oral History Project has been conducting interviews with pioneering climbers who tied in with the club since the 1950s.

 Greg, Chuck Sproull, and Dave Templeton were among the group climbing at Big Schloss on August 5, 1972.
 Dave led a climb and another climber seconded and cleaned the gear after numerous falls.
 Greg then followed.
 Dave shifted his stance to better secure a traverse.
-When Greg fell at the traverse, he dropped to the ground and Dave landed next to him.
-Dave’s anchor had been a single hex, the nut’s surface was grooved from holding falls.
+When Greg fell at the traverse, he dropped to the ground and Dave was pulled off and landed next to him but did not survive the fall.
+Dave’s anchor had been a single hex, the nut’s surface grooved from holding falls.
 Today we understand the directional nature of nut belays, equalization, redundancy, but this was still the age of counting on the ringing sound of a well driven piton.

-While climbing at the Gunks, Greg met a Philadelphia climber, and learned of a North-facing ice climbing area, now best known as The Narrows.
+While climbing at the Gunks, Greg met a Philadelphia climber, and learned of a north-facing ice climbing area, now known as The Narrows, on the Delaware River near Kintnersville PA.
 Greg led reconnaissance and climbing trips to explore this frosty microclimate.